Reflecting on the Architect Experience

 Each year, AIA Iowa celebrates Iowa architects and architecture by recognizing April as a statewide Architecture Month.
 Meant to be a time of recognition of the dedication and importance of great design and architecture across the state, Iowa’s Architecture Month is an opportunity to showcase the design work of local architects.

-To close out AIA Iowa’s Architecture Month, we sat down with two of RDG’s local Iowa designers, Matt Coen, AIA and Naura Godar, AIA, WELL AP, to discuss their experiences in the field, what it means to create a “well-designed” building and how they think the industry will evolve amid a changing global landscape.
+To close out AIA Iowa’s Architecture Month, I sat down with two of RDG’s local Iowa designers, Matt Coen, AIA and Naura Godar, AIA, WELL AP, to discuss their experiences in the field, what it means to create a “well-designed” building and how they think the industry will evolve amid a changing global landscape.

 Why architecture?
 What drew you to this profession?

 Naura: I love teamwork.
 Designing and constructing a building needs a diverse group of individuals working together to create something that wasn’t there before – in my opinion, it’s the ultimate team experience.